btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Efficiency pack
 ---------------

+These add-ons allow you to broadcast more efficiently, saving you even more time.

 * <a href="https://broadcast.plainviewplugins.com/addon/blog-groups-2/">Blog Groups 2</a> provides a means of groups blogs together, in order to be able to quickly select and unselect blogs from the Broadcast meta box.
 * <a href="https://broadcast.plainviewplugins.com/addon/duplicate-attachments/">Duplicate Attachments</a> will duplicate the attachment and thumbnails, instead of letting WordPress regenerate them.
 * <a href="https://broadcast.plainviewplugins.com/addon/find-some-unlinked-children/">Find Some Unlinked Children</a> can selectively link orphans / unlinked posts to parents, instead of automatically linking all found children.